 The name of the group derives from a novel by the Russian 19th-century writer Nikolai Chernyshevsky, and immediately brings to mind the first socialist worker’s self-organization in Russia, which Lenin actualized in his own publication, What is to be done?
 (1902).

 Chto Delat sees itself as a self-organized platform for various cultural activities intent on politicizing knowledge production through redefinitions of an engaged autonomy for cultural practice today.

-Utopian Days – Freedom was an exhibition at the Total Museum of Contemporary Art, Seoul, one of South Korea’s leading art museums, and later was shown at the Nowon Culture and Arts Center, Seoul, South Korea.
+Utopian Days – Freedom was an exhibition at the Total Museum of Contemporary Art, Seoul, South Korea’s first private art museum.
+Later it was shown in the same city at the Nowon Culture and Arts Center.

 Exhibited: Angry Sandwich People or In Praise of Dialectics, 2006

-As the center of the worker’s uprising in 1905, this neighborhood later also became the site for one of the most ambitious and comprehensive constructivist projects in building a new, socialist Leningrad.
-A year later, they decided to return to this neighborhood to carry out an action and to shoot a video that might be capable of expressing our relationship to the history of this place.
+As the center of the worker’s uprising in 1905, this neighborhood later became the site for one of the most ambitious and comprehensive constructivist projects in building a new, socialist Leningrad.
+A year later, they decided to return to this neighborhood to carry out an action and shoot a video that might be capable of expressing our relationship to the history of this place.